World Sweeper street and parking area sweeping information

 Distracted Drivers Create Significant Jump in Accidents and Injuries

 There has been increased attention on the danger of distracted driving recently, specifically on the dangers of cell phone use and texting while driving.
-Other secondary task involvement includes eating, drinking, conversing with passengers, as well as interaction with in-vehicle technologies (e.g., navigation devices and GPS), as well as portable electronic devices.Read/Listen the story.
+Other secondary task involvement includes eating, drinking, conversing with passengers, as well as interaction with in-vehicle technologies (e.g., navigation devices and GPS), as well as portable electronic devices.Read/Listen to the story.

 Equipment Safety -- A Top Ten List